 Daily calcium requirement

-The suggested daily calcium requirement is as follows:
+The recommended daily calcium requirement is as follows:

 |Age||Daily requirement (mg)|